Below are a few of the questions we get asked, frequently:

 How do I transfer from the graduate diploma program to the master’s program?

-To transfer from the graduate diploma to the masters program, a formal request in writing is all that is required to be submitted to the Faculty of Education, Office of Academic Programs.
-If the diploma was not conferred, the courses and the money paid to date will transfer; however, a differential fee will be charged to align with the master’s program.
+To transfer from the graduate diploma to the masters program, a formal request in writing is all that is required to be submitted to the Faculty of Education, Office of Academic Programs when your registered for the third course in your program.
+If the diploma is not conferred, the courses and the money paid to date will transfer; however, a differential fee will be charged to align with the master’s program.
 If the diploma is conferred, only the courses will transfer.

 What happens if I do not register and/or fail a course?